-While fixed-rate lombard loans are offered by some banks, many brokers only provide variable lombard loans which come with variable interest rates that are subject to change.
+While fixed-rate Lombard loans are offered by some banks, many brokers only provide variable-rate Lombard loans with interest rates that can be changed at the lender's discretion.
 In Switzerland, interest rates generally follow market conditions.
 In the current low-interest environment, most brokers are offering very favorable rates.
-If overall interest rates sink further, your interest rate may go down, and if overall rates go up, the interest rate on your lombard loan may go up as well.
+If overall interest rates sink further, your interest rate may go down, and if overall rates go up, the interest rate on your Lombard loan may go up as well.

-Before you use lombard loans, take time to calculate how interest rates will affect your overall trading costs.
-Most brokers only charge you interest on the portion of available credit which you actually use.
-The loan-term consists of the time it takes you to repay the loan (the 2-day settlement period, for example).
+Before you use Lombard loans, take time to calculate how interest rates will affect your overall trading costs.
+Most brokers only charge you interest on the portion of your line of credit which you actually use.
+You also only pay interest for the effective term over which you use credit.

-So the amount of interest you pay will depend on how frequently you trade, how much of the credit you actually use, and how long you carry balances for.
-If you borrow the full amount available on a near permanent basis, which is possible if you trade on a daily basis, the annual interest charges can add up to a significant extra cost.
+So the amount of interest you pay will depend on: how frequently you trade; how often you actually use the Lombard loan; how much money you borrow; how long you carry balances for.
+If you borrow the full amount available on a near-permanent basis, the annual interest charges can add up to a significant extra cost.

 Lombard loans aren’t all peaches and cream.
-Like all loans, lombard loans come with interest, fees and charges.
-Another hazard of securities-backed credit is that if your securities lose in monetary value, your collateral will shrink and your broker will adjust your line of credit to match.
+Like all loans, Lombard loans come with interest, fees and charges.
+Another hazard of securities-backed Lombard loans is that if your securities lose in monetary value, your collateral will shrink and your broker will adjust your line of credit to match.
 If your balance is higher than the new, lower line of credit, you will have to make up the difference out of your own pocket.

 A more real risk is presented by taxes.
-Applying for a lombard loan from a broker can make you look like a career trader to Swiss tax authorities.
+Using Lombard loans for trading can make you look like a professional trader to Swiss tax authorities.
 If you are categorized as a career trader by your local tax office, you will have to pay taxes on capital gains earned on investments, which will take a bite out of yields.
-However, you can also earn the tax designation of “career trader” by trading on a frequent basis (more than once every 6 months, for example), even if you do not get a lombard loan.
+However, you can also earn the tax designation of “career trader” by trading on a frequent basis (more than once every 6 months, for example), even if you do not get a Lombard loan.

 Lombard loans from Swiss brokers compared

-Swissquote makes lombard loans available to its customers in CHF, EUR, and USD via a current account.
+Swissquote makes Lombard loans available to its customers in CHF, EUR, and USD via a current account.
 You can use this loan to buy securities via Swissquote, with securities held in your Swissquote custody account providing the collateral.
-The variable interest rate for a lombard loan in Swiss francs or euros is currently 3% per annum (as of October 2016), and applies to the portion of available credit which you actually use.
-Loans in U.S. dollars are subject to a 3.51% annual interest rate.
-In order to qualify for a Swissquote lombard loan, your portfolio must have at least 3 diversified positions.
-Swissquote occasionally runs special lombard loan promotions and these can be very attractive.
-For example, between May 3, 2016 and September 30, 2016, Swissquote charged a 0% annual interest rate on lombard loans.
+The variable interest rate for a Lombard loan in CHF or EUR is currently 3% per annum and applies to the portion of available credit which you actually use.
+Loans in U.S. dollars are subject to a 5.40% annual interest rate.
+In order to qualify for a Swissquote Lombard loan, your portfolio must have at least 3 unrelated securities positions.
+Swissquote occasionally runs special Lombard loan promotions and these can be very attractive.

-Strateo offers lombard loans at an interest rate of 3% per annum (as per October 2016).
-Interest is charged on a quarterly basis and you only pay interest on the actual amount which you borrow during each quarter, and not on the full line of credit.
+Strateo offers CHF Lombard loans at an interest rate of 3% per annum.
+A 3.5% annual interest rate applies to EUR Lombard loans, and a 2.5% rate applies to USD loans.
+Interest is charged on a quarterly basis.
+You only pay interest on the actual amount which you borrow during each quarter and not on the full line of credit.
 Loan terms are variable, with no fixed maturity date, so you can continue to make use of this line of revolving credit for as long as it makes sense to do so.
-Loans can be provided in several different currencies.
-This lombard loan could work well for smaller scale traders because loans as low as 10,000 francs are available.
+This Lombard loan could work well for smaller scale traders because loans as low as 10,000 francs are available.
 However, your loan cannot exceed 50% of the market value of your securities.
 That is somewhat conservative, but also provides you with a safety net against falling into debt if your securities lose value.

-Cornèr Bank, which provides the Cornèrtrader brokerage service, offers lombard loans via a current account.
+Cornèr Banca, which provides the Cornèrtrader online trading service, offers Lombard loans via a current account.
 The line of credit and interest rate you get depend on the amount and type of securities which you provide as collateral.
-It also offers fixed lombard loans with terms of 1 to 12 months and fixed interest rates – but the minimum loan size is 250,000 Swiss francs or the equivalent in foreign currency.
+It also offers fixed Lombard loans with terms of 1 to 12 months and fixed interest rates – but the minimum loan size is 250,000 Swiss francs or the equivalent in foreign currency.

-A lombard loan is a useful (albeit risky) tool for traders looking for greater financial liquidity.
-If you find that tying-up your capital in settlement cycles is inhibiting you from taking advantage of profitable trade opportunities, then applying for a lombard loan could provide a solution.
+A Lombard loan is a useful (albeit risky) tool for traders looking for greater financial liquidity.
+If you find that tying-up your capital in investment positions is inhibiting you from taking advantage of profitable trade opportunities, then applying for a Lombard loan could provide a solution.